 - staging the house, marketing the home for sale,

 Find out how a listing agent can help you.

 What are Listing Agents

-Listing agents are the same as regular real estate agents, they are just those that help you sell your property rather than buying.
+Listing agents are the same as regular real estate agents.
+They help you sell your property rather than buying it.
 They have the same certifications and licences, but they differ in responsibilities.